Policy

 2. Responsible UW System Officer

-Associate Vice President and Chief Human Resources Officer
+Associate Vice President and Chief Human Resource Officer

 3. Scope and Institutional Responsibilities

-This policy applies to individuals providing services to UW System institutions as independent contractors, the UW employees receiving services from these independent contractors, and the administrative personnel responsible for contracting and institutional support of these activities.
-This policy does not apply to services provided by employees of the UW System, or to services provided by full time personnel of other federal, state, or local agencies.
+This policy applies to individuals providing services to UW System Institutions as independent contractors, the UW employees receiving services from these independent contractors, and the administrative personnel responsible for contracting and institutional support of these activities.
+This policy does not apply to services provided by employees of the UW System, or to services provided by full time personnel of other state, federal or local agencies.

 4. Background